-If you already know the city you’re moving to, request to join the community group on Facebook or Nextdoor.
+If you already know the city you’re moving to, request to join the community group through social media platforms such as Facebook or Nextdoor.
 There, you’ll be able to read posts from residents about things they’re experiencing as they live in the city.

-These groups provide a more personal view of life from actual residents experiencing it daily.
+These groups provide a more personal view of life from actual residents who are a part of the community.
 You’ll be able to find hidden gems from people raving about their experience, uncover common problems many residents face and see how neighborly people within the city act towards each other.
 You can even post in the group – introducing yourself as a new resident, asking questions about the area and getting tips and recommendations from people who know it best.

 2. Make New Friends Online

 Networking is a powerful thing.
 Technology makes it easier than ever to find people who know people who know people.
 Along with connecting with your new neighbors in social media groups, reach out to people you already know.
 Ask if they know anyone who lives in or near the area you’re moving to, and if so, ask to be put in touch with them.
-People are happy to talk about their city and make recommendations on where to live, where to avoid and where to eat and have fun.
+People are happy to talk about their city and make recommendations on their favorite neighborhoods, and the best local restaurants and entertainment.